gunjandatta/sprest-bs-starter/README.md

 A basic solution with the core components setup.

+## Global Variables

+The ```src/strings.ts``` file contains the global variables defined for the solution.

 ## Assets

 This folder contains templates or associated files required with installation, configuration or the solution.

 ### index.html

 This file will contain the html template for the solution and JavaScript reference.
 This will be referenced by a content editor webpart.
+The main element id must match the ```AppElementId``` property in the ```src/strings.ts``` file.

 ### SharePoint Storage